aai-institute/pyDVL/docs/value/loo.md

 # Leave-One-Out values  { #loo-valuation-intro }

 LOO is the simplest approach to valuation.
+Let $D$ be the training set, and
+$D_{-i}$ be the training set without the sample $x_i$.
+Assume some utility function $u(S)$ that measures the performance of a model trained on
+$S \subseteq D$.

-It assigns to each sample its *marginal utility* as value:
+LOO assigns to each sample its *marginal utility* as value:

-$$v_u(i) = u(D) - u(D_{-i}).$$
+$$v_\text{LOO}(i) = u(D) - u(D_{-i}),$$

-For notational simplicity, we consider the valuation function as defined over the indices of the dataset $D$, and $i \in D$ is the index of the sample,
-$D_{-i}$ is the training set without the sample $x_i$, and $u$ is the utility function.
+and as such is the simplest example of marginal contribution-based valuation method.

 For the purposes of data valuation, this is rarely useful beyond serving as a baseline for benchmarking.
-Although in some benchmarks it can perform astonishingly well on occasion.
-One particular weakness is that it does not necessarily correlate with an intrinsic value of a sample: since it is a marginal utility, it is affected by diminishing returns.
+Although it can perform astonishingly well on occasion.

+One particular weakness is that it does not necessarily correlate with an intrinsic value of a sample: since it is a marginal utility, it is affected by _diminishing returns_.
 Often, the training set is large enough for a single sample not to have any significant effect on training performance, despite any qualities it may possess.
 Whether this is indicative of low value or not depends on one's goals and definitions, but other methods are typically preferable.

 ???
 Example "Leave-One-Out values"
     ```python